Animator Saiman Chow’s trippy visuals for Adult Swim’s Rick and Morty

 I wanted each ID to be unique and a standalone as well as all five being able to work well together and form a loose narrative.

-Saiman works intuitively, which involves revisiting ideas, fussing over tiny details and eliminating things as he goes.
+Working intuitively, Saiman focuses on revisiting ideas.
+He fusses over tiny details, eliminating things as he goes.
 “The most challenging part of the project is frankly myself.
 I can be a mess, I have ADD, so time management is the constant challenge throughout my career.
 Except for a few hiccups, I’m quite pleased the things turned out as smooth as they did,” he admits.

-As well as creating work for Adult Swim, Saiman’s impressive client list also includes The New Yorker, The New York Times, Nike, Sonos and Rayban.
+As well as creating work for Adult Swim, Saiman’s impressive client list includes The New Yorker, Nike, Sonos and Rayban.

 via itsnicethat.com | Words: Rebecca Fulleylove